grumpyf0x48/jbang-catalog/README.md

 ## Sort

-A sample sort program to illustrate Java stream and Array sort use written with Jbang and Picocli
+A sample sort program to illustrate Java stream and Array sort use written with Jbang and Picocli.